 Clients Hire You To Be The Expert.

 Your clients already have friends and if they want more friends, they can get them without spending a dime.
-They don’t hire you so you will be their friend, tell them what they want to hear, and make them feel smart.
+They don’t hire you to be their friend, tell them what they want to hear, and make them feel smart.

 Clients hire you to be a leader.

-Clients hire you to solve their problems because they don’t have the skills or time to do it themselves.
+Clients hire you to solve problems because they don’t have the skills, time, knowledge, or ability to do it.
 Great clients understand that they don’t know what they don’t know and they need you to fill in the gaps and guide them to their objective.
-They need you to hold the flashlight up in the dark tunnel and lead them to daylight.
+They need you to be the project leader, hold a flashlight up in the dark tunnel, and guide them to daylight.

 - I say no more than I say yes, only taking on projects that are a perfect fit.

-- I welcome nos more often, as I’d rather not work than work on projects that drain my energy and make me dread my day.
+- I welcome nos more often — I’d rather not work than work on projects that drain my energy and make me dread my day.